contagon/handbook/handbook/10-aaronic-priesthood.md

 If a ward has more than 12 deacons, the bishop may divide the deacons quorum.
 The same is true if there are more than 24 teachers (see [Doctrine and Covenants 107:85–86]).
 When making this decision, the bishop considers the effect on quorum members.

-## 10.2 Participating in the Work of Salvation and Exaltation
+## 10.2 Participating in God’s Work of Salvation and Exaltation

 God invites all to come unto Christ and assist in His work by: